SeineAle/daytona-md/daytona2.md

 ```
 - Select the Docker provider and set the default local Docker target.
 Specify the sock path as `/var/run/docker.sock`.

-- Verify the Target by executing th following command:
+- Verify the Target by executing the following command:
 ```sh
 daytona target list
 ```